Vietnam.vn - Nền tảng quảng bá Việt Nam

 Instead, the lasting impact of the pandemic is creating opportunities for consumers and employers alike, and this momentum could help keep the economy moving in the right direction.

-Many economists believe that the Fed's rate hikes will eventually cool the economy and reduce inflation, possibly leading to a recession later this year.
+Many economists say the Fed's rate hikes will eventually cool the economy and reduce inflation, possibly leading to a recession later this year.

 However, the latest data shows that the economy is doing better than expected.
 Specifically, job growth remains strong, meaning people have more money in their hands.

-In May 2023, employment increased by a surprising 339,000 jobs, and the figures for the previous two months were also higher than initially estimated.
+In May 2023, employment increased by a surprising 339,000 jobs, and the figures for the previous two months were also higher than initial estimates.

-The labor market is still recovering from the pandemic, with sectors such as health care, leisure and hospitality.
+The labor market is still recovering from the pandemic, with industries such as health care, leisure and hospitality.
 The government is hiring more workers.

 In addition, the world’s largest economy has more jobs to fill than people looking for them, driving up wages.
-Average hourly wages rose 4.3% year-over-year in May 2023, similar to gains seen in March and April.
+In May 2023, average hourly wages rose 4.3% year-over-year, similar to gains seen in March and April.

-Additionally, American consumers have plenty of savings.
+Additionally, American consumers have a lot of savings.
 According to a report from the San Francisco Federal Reserve, Americans have about $500 billion in savings after the pandemic.
-This means they can spend money on activities like travel, concerts, and cruises, even as prices rise.
+This means they can spend money on activities like travel, concerts and cruises, even when prices are rising.

 Source